shopware/shopware/src/Docs/Resources/current/_outdated/60-languages.md

 # Languages

-This section describes the language system of the shopware platform.
+This section describes the language system of Shopware 6.
 Languages are defined in the `Shopware\Core\SalesChannel\Language\LanguageDefinition` entity.
 Each language requires a name and a locale id on which it is based on.
 The locale id is used for libraries to identify a internationalized localisation.